timgluz/teeline/README.md

 # Teeline

-Teeline is collection of algorithms for the Traveling Salesman Problem.
+Teeline is a solver for Traveling Salesman Problem, written in Rust.

-It could be used as command-line utility or as Rust package;
+It still in progress.
+It currently has implementations for all algorithms teached by any CS courses.
+More advanced algorithms would be implemented after the structure and interfaces are stabilized.

+### Preparing data

+Teeline works now only with data data in TSPLIB format.

+TODO: how to download files
+TODO: how to convert CSVs into TSBLIB

 ### Exact algorithms: